farvalhoSH/BleSDK/README.md

-# BleSDK
+# MoveWearableSDK

-A description of this package.
+Simple package that hosts the BleSDK used to interface with the Move Wearable device.